Cryptocurrencies need close scrutiny, monitor warns

 “Though crypto-assets do not currently pose a risk to global financial stability, gaps may occur where crypto-assets fall outside the scope of regulators’ authority or from the absence of international standards,” he wrote in the letter.

-Leaders of the G-20, whose countries represent more than 80% of the global economy, made only a one-sentence mention of cryptocurrencies at their 2018 summit in Buenos Aires.
-Their closing statement said that they were concerned about their use for money laundering and financing terrorism, and that they would “consider other responses as needed.”
+Leaders of the G-20, whose countries represent more than 80% of the global economy, only made a one-sentence mention of cryptocurrencies at their 2018 summit in Buenos Aires.

+Their closing statement said they were concerned about the use of cryptocurrencies in money laundering and financing terrorism and would “consider other responses as needed.”

 At the time, cryptocurrencies such as Bitcoin were not considered a threat to financial stability because the amounts of money involved were tiny compared to the size of the global financial system.

 Libra would be aimed at being a global currency used by billions of people, including those who have no bank account or other access to the financial system.

 Facebook played a key role in creating the underlying technology for Libra but after the launch in 2020, the currency will be overseen by a nonprofit organization, the Libra Association.
 Other members of the association include MasterCard, PayPal, Visa, Spotify AB, Vodafone Group, venture capital firms and nonprofits.